AKolumbic/star-wing/src/README.md

 - Volume controls and settings persistence
 - Optimized buffer management and memory usage

-The audio system follows a modular architecture with specialized components for different audio functions.
+The audio system follows a modular architecture with specialized components for different audio functions, leveraging both the Web Audio API and Howler.js.

 See [Audio System README](./audio/README.md) for detailed documentation.